 3. Be responsive.
 The whole idea behind social media is to be connected with your audience.
 Being responsive to questions, comments and concerns.

 Do you have questions about social media for your business?
-If so, contact us for a free 20-minute consultation.
+If so, schedule a free no-obligation call with a Soulheart strategist.